School History at St. Anthony of Padua

 In 1957, the school expanded by building a larger structure on 12 acres at 2510 Richmond Street NW, the school’s current site, to accommodate the growing student population.
 In 2008, St. Anthony of Padua School again remodeled to update its facilities and structure, earning the school a LEED (Leadership in Energy and Environmental Design) certification from the U.S. Green Building Council.

 Today, approximately 265 students attend St. Anthony of Padua School.
-Our preschool through 8th-grade Catholic school is led by Pastor Mark Przybysz and Principal Jenny Pudelko.
+Our preschool through 8th-grade Catholic school is led by Pastor, Fr.
+Tony Pelak and Principal, Jenny Pudelko.